system76/tech-docs/src/models/darp9/repairs.md

 1. Follow the steps above to [remove the bottom cover](#removing-the-bottom-cover).
 2. Disconnect the speakers from the motherboard.
     - This can alternatively be done after freeing the speakers.
+    - The right speaker connector has a white receptacle, while the left speaker connector has a black receptacle.

 ![Speaker wires and posts](./img/speakers.webp)